JoonaFinland/BookCollectionFullstack/README.md

 ### Notes

 Use webpack to simplify development by allowing live reloading.

-Disable automatically opening url, since the webpack opens the url too fast resulting in a connection error.
+Disabled automatically opening url, since the webpack opens the url too fast resulting in a connection error.

 Nodemon used to monitor changes in files to reload server.

 Concurrency package used to run the development command with two servers simultaneously.